Resources

 LAS vs LAZ vs E57: Which Format to Deliver?

 LAS, LAZ, and E57 are the three main point cloud formats.
-How they compare on file size, compatibility, and when to use each for delivery.
+How they compare on file size, software compatibility, and when to use each for client delivery.

 April 12, 2026